By Aaron Kurz '18

 The sound of seven loud, menacing footsteps resonated in the dropped stomachs of each group member.
 The individual was indeed with us.
 Further recordings yielded nothing as distinct as the footsteps, but we still had one more destination: Cushing Hall.

 Most people know, at least vaguely, the story of the killing in Cushing.
 In 1857, one student killed another in an effort to defend his honor.
 Last year, in response to a question of whether the killing was justified, a spirit answered.

 This year, as we crowded into the first passage of Cushing, the question was different: "If there are any spirits present with us, could you please tell us what the fight was about?"

 Students looked around, making hesitant eye contact with each other, acting as if nervous laughter could make such a response comedic.
 Younger children hid in their mothers' coats.
 An area coordinator with the Office of Student Affairs, Andrew Marshall '17 commented, "That's so Hampden-Sydney."

 Whether you choose to believe in the paranormal or not, it's hard to deny that Hampden-Sydney's history would make for quite the haunting presence on campus—although parents need not worry about their sons being attacked by an indignant murder victim from the 19th century.
 Regardless, the paranormal investigation revealed a unique dimension of the history that permeates each of our buildings.
 Until next year, though, we can only wait for the spirits to initiate communication with us.
-If those spirits need help in constructing a clear, coherent message for us, they can stop by the Ferguson Center for Public Speaking, located in Bortz Library, from Sunday to Thursday evening.
+If those spirits need help in constructing a clear, coherent message for us, they can stop by the Ferguson Center for Public Speaking, from Sunday to Thursday evening.
 Happy Halloween!